johanmazoyer/Asterix/source/run_asterix.rst

     main_THD.runthd2(os.path.join(path_to_my_param_file, 'my_param_file.ini'),
                      NewCoronaconfig={"corona_type" : 'fqpm'})

-will overide the current corona_type parameter and replace it with "fqpm", leaving all other parameters unchanged.
+will override the current corona_type parameter and replace it with "fqpm", leaving all other parameters unchanged.

 When you run Asterix, the first time several directories will be created:

 * Model_local/ contains all .fits files that are essentials to the correction but that can be measured, even if it can take a long time.

-* Interaction_Matrices/ is the directoy where Matrices are saved, both for estimation (e.g. pair wise) and correction (e.g. Interaction Matrices).
+* Interaction_Matrices/ is the directory where Matrices are saved, both for estimation (e.g. pair wise) and correction (e.g. Interaction Matrices).

 * Results/ where it will save the results of your correction.
 The code will automatically create a directory in Results/Name_Experiment/ where 'Name_Experiment' is a parameter in the .ini file.